mobify/workshop--adaptivejs-site-1x/README.md

     grunt preview
     ```

-2. [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server).
-Use the `http://www.merlinspotions.com/potions` URL for the site.
+2. [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server), with the URL `http://www.merlinspotions.com/potions` for the site.

     As you change the category template and view files, refresh the preview page in the browser to see the changes.